Senior Portrait Day at Passion Puddle

 Grab a photo, place it on a campus background, download and share!
 Access the photo booth!
 This is a fun way to place yourself back on campus while also celebrating the Class of 2021.
 Make sure to share with your family and friends.
 They can take part in the fun, too.

 Lors Photography is offering Senior Portrait Sessions at three remote off-campus locations in New Jersey (New Brunswick, Mount Laurel, and Toms River).
-Seniors have been sent an email Lors on Monday, January 18th with details and links to book your portrait session.
+Seniors have been sent an email from Lors on Monday, January 18 with details and links to book your portrait session.

 This email was sent by Lors to the email address on file with the registrar's office.
 If you did not receive an email, please email email@example.com or call 908-964-3040.